S. Korea's president-elect wants tougher stance on N. Korea

 “I’ll rebuild the South Korea-U.S. alliance.
 I’ll (make) it a strategic comprehensive alliance while sharing key values like a liberal democracy, a market economy and human rights," Yoon told a televised news conference.

-“I’ll establish a strong military capacity to deter any provocation completely and protect the people’s safety and property and our territory and sovereignty,” Yoon said.
+“I’ll establish a strong military capacity to deter any provocation completely,” Yoon said.
 “I’ll firmly deal with illicit, unreasonable behavior by North Korea in a principled manner, though I’ll always leave door for South-North talks open.”

 After his election win, he spoke with U.S. President Joe Biden on the phone.
 According to a White House statement, Biden congratulated Yoon on the election and emphasized the U.S. commitment to the defense of South Korea.
 The statement said the two also committed to maintain close coordination on addressing the threats posed by North Korea’s nuclear and missile programs.

 North Korea hasn’t made any comments on Yoon’s election.
-In recent weeks, it’s launched a spate of sophisticated, nuclear-capable ballistic missiles in what experts call an attempt to modernize its weapons arsenal and pressure the Biden administration to making concessions like sanctions relief.
+In recent weeks, it’s launched a spate of sophisticated, nuclear-capable ballistic missiles in what experts call an attempt to modernize its weapons arsenal and pressure the Biden administration to making concessions like sanctions relief amid stalled diplomacy.

-Moon, the departing South Korean president, has pushed hard to broker denuclearization deals between Pyongyang and Washington and once helped arrange a summit between North Korean leader Kim Jong Un and then-U.S. President Donald Trump in 2018.
-But the U.S.-North Korea diplomacy eventually collapsed due to disputes over U.S.-led sanctions on the North.
+Last week, North Korea said it tested cameras and other systems needed to operate a spy satellite.
+Its state media on Thursday cited leader Kim Jong Un as saying his country needs reconnaissance satellites to monitor “the aggression troops of the U.S. imperialism and its vassal forces.”

+On Japan, Yoon said that Seoul and Tokyo should focus on building future-oriented ties.
+“The focus in South Korea-Japan relations should be finding future paths that would benefit the people of both countries,” he said.

 Yoon, who ran on the ticket of the main opposition People Power Party, had previously served as Moon’s prosecutor general.
 But he left the Moon government and joined the opposition last year after high-profile infighting over his investigations on some of Moon’s allies.